Toaaa/dec2hex/README.md

 ## Installation
 Currently there is a [precompiled version](https://github.com/Toaaa/dec2hex/releases) for **Windows only**.

-To build the **dec2hex** application, make sure you have Rust installed on your system.
+To build **dec2hex**, make sure you have a working installation of the Rust toolchain (typically installed via [rustup](https://rustup.rs/)) on your system.
 Then, clone this repository and navigate to its directory:
 ```sh
 git clone https://github.com/toaaa/dec2hex.git
 cd dec2hex